UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_LightObject.rst

       A point light source.
 See attribute :data:`type`

+   .. data:: HEMI

+      A hemi light source.
+See attribute :data:`type`

    .. attribute:: type

       The type of light - must be SPOT, SUN or NORMAL